 Securing screw to fit SOHC oil pump - with reduced head.
 Price is per pair.

-These start life as the correct length and thread high tensile set screw - but with a normal hex head, which is wrong for a Norton oil pump screw.
-I then machine them to give them the correct reduced diameter - so they will fit in the counterbore of an original Norton oil pump and also give them the correct shallow face - so they do not obstruct the oil pump drive plate.
+These start life as the correct length/thread high tensile set screw - but with a normal hex head, which is wrong for a Norton oil pump screw.
+I then CNC machine and mill them to give them the correct reduced outer diameter/head height- so they will fit in the counterbore of an original Norton oil pump and also give them the correct shallow face - so they do not obstruct the oil pump drive plate.
+They are also given a flat screwdriver head as per originals.
 Sorry they are not cheap, but are very labour intensive to make to this specification.

 As a final hint - removing the Norton oil pump from a SOHC crankcase is often a difficult (and stressfull!) task.
 If you are trying to do this for the first time - here a couple of tips: